guihome-diaz/training/docker/docker_training.md

 ![core concepts behing Docker](images/03_core_concepts_behind_docker.png "core concepts behing Docker")

 !!
 These particular concepts are Linux specific features.
-Therefore each container will run on Linux.
+Therefore **each container will run on Linux**.

+Each container, like any Linux machine, has the following input/output:
+- STDIN: keyboard + mouse
+- STDOUT: console output
+- STDERR: error messages

+You can acces the some or all input/output with Docker, depending on the command you gonna execute and its arguments.

 ### Container definition